Some Royal Caribbean drink prices are now up to $15 each

 The Lime & Coconut is a creamy drink over ice that combines Malibu Coconut Rum, coconut milk, coconut syrup, Monin guava syrup, and lime juice for a unique fruity taste.
 I ordered the drink without rum to give the bar’s signature cocktail a try.

-Initially I was not sure if I liked it due to flavor combinations of guava, lime, and coconut, but the drink grew on me.
+Initially, I was not sure if I liked it due to the flavor combinations of guava, lime, and coconut, but the drink grew on me.
 While I think I preferred the Mai Tai I ordered from The Lime & Coconut, both mocktails make a good choice for a sunny day on the pool deck.

 Being able to order this drink is not totally guaranteed, however.
 When I asked the bartender on Oasis of the Seas if he could make it, he initially seemed confused but said he would try to make a virgin version (to which he did).
 On Freedom of the Seas, though, my bartender said he didn’t think it was possible to make it virgin and I was unable to order it.